NBA Finals: 2000s: Spurs and Lakers dominance

 The 2000s were largely dominated by the San Antonio Spurs and Los Angeles Lakers, who appeared in a combined eleven Finals to win nine championships in twelve seasons.

-The Spurs won four championships, in 1999, 2003, 2005, and 2007.
+The Spurs won championships in 1999, 2003, 2005, and 2007.
 During the 1999 NBA playoffs, the Spurs finished with a 15–2 mark.
 With a defensive squad led by David Robinson and Tim Duncan, San Antonio's 84.7 points allowed per game was the fewest average points allowed in the postseason in the last 30 years.
 In the Finals, the Spurs held the New York Knicks, the first 8-seed team to reach the Finals in NBA history, to an average of 79.8 points per game.
 During the 2003 NBA Finals, the Spurs defeated the New Jersey Nets in six games, which also marked the first championship contested between two former ABA teams.
 In Game 6, Duncan was two blocks short of recording the first quadruple-double in NBA Finals history, finishing with 21 points, 20 rebounds, 10 assists, and 8 blocks.
 The Spurs also defeated the Detroit Pistons 4–3 in 2005 and swept the LeBron James-led Cleveland Cavaliers in 2007.
 Tony Parker won the Finals MVP award in 2007, becoming the first European-born player to do so.

-The Lakers won five championships in the same period, including a three-peat from 2000 to 2002, led by Shaquille O'Neal and Kobe Bryant.
+The Lakers won five championships in an 11-year span, including a three-peat from 2000 to 2002, led by Shaquille O'Neal and Kobe Bryant.
 Most notably, during their 2001 postseason run, the Lakers swept their first three series and won the Finals against the Allen Iverson-led Philadelphia 76ers in five games, finishing with an unprecedented 15–1 record, the best postseason record in NBA history at the time.
 The Lakers also defeated the Indiana Pacers in 2000, and swept the New Jersey Nets in 2002.

 In the 2003 off-season, veteran stars Gary Payton and Karl Malone signed with the Lakers.
 Along with Bryant and O'Neal, they formed what many expected to be one of the best teams in NBA history and were heavy favorites to win the championship in 2004.
 However, the Detroit Pistons, coached by Larry Brown, defeated the Lakers in five games.
 Now established as one of the powerhouses of the East, the Pistons returned to the NBA Finals the following year, losing to the Spurs in seven games.